 - Learning & Living with Cancer - This booklet can help parents advocate for their child's educational needs.
 It examines the learning challenges your child may face both during and after cancer treatment, laws that protect the educational needs of children with cancer and specific ways that schools can help meet a child's educational needs.
 (Also available in Spanish.)
 Click here to download or order copies.

-- Pictures of My Journey Coloring Book- This coloring and activity book can help children ages 3 to 11 cope with the new people, situations and concerns that are part of the childhood cancer experience.
+- Pictures of My Journey - Helps children cope with the new people, situations and concerns that are part of the childhood cancer experience.
 Click here to download or order copies.

-- The Stem Cell Transplant Coloring Book - This coloring and activity book is for children coping with having a stem cell transplant and for his or her siblings and classmates, as well as for children with a parent undergoing a transplant.
+- The Stem Cell Transplant - Helps children cope with having a stem cell transplant.
+Also for siblings, classmates, and children with a parent undergoing a transplant.
 Click here to download or order copies.

 - Why Charlie Brown, Why? - This DVD tells the tale of a classmate who is diagnosed with leukemia.
 Using Charles Schulz's lovable Peanuts characters, the video helps children understand what leukemia is, how it's treated and how a child recovering from leukemia feels.
 When a classmate teases the girl because she has no hair, her friends rally around her and help the other children understand why his remarks were hurtful.
 Produced by Charles Schultz and United Media.
 (Also available in Spanish.)
 Contact an LLS Information Specialist for copies.